 Touching voltage carrying components can result in electric shocks, burns or death.

-Touching the fan wheel or the coupling while the machine is running can result in serious injury.
+Touching the fan wheel or the coupling while the machine is switched on can result in serious injury.

-- Switch off and lock out / tag out the power supply disconnecting device and verify the absence of voltage. - > Do not open the cabinet while the machine is switched on.
+- > Switch off and lock out/tag out the power supply disconnecting device and verify the absence of any voltage. - Do not open the cabinet while the machine is switched on.

-Further information Information regarding authorized personnel can be found in chapter 3.4.2.
-Information regarding dangers and their avoidance can be found in chapter 3.5.
+Information regarding authorized personnel can be found in chapter 3.4.2.

+Details of dangers and their avoidance can be found in chapter 3.5.